Working parents live incredibly busy lives – constantly trying to balance the needs of their children with making ends meet.

 Here’s how it would work

-Parents can spread the 6 months (26 weeks) of unpaid work leave out over the years until their children reach the age of eight.
+Parents can spread the 6 months (26 weeks) of unpaid work leave out over the years until their children reach the age of twelve.

 This time can be used to cover mid-terms or school summer holidays – or simply to maximise parents’ time with their children in their early years.